Eddie Yeats: Storylines

-After his brief stay with the Ogdens, Eddie lived at Monkey Gibbons's house.
-Stan and Hilda began to regard Eddie as the son they never had.
-In 1977, he started a short-lived curtain-making business with Hilda but this ended when Mike Baldwin (Johnny Briggs) would not let Hilda use his factory.
+After his brief stay with the Ogdens, Eddie lived at Monkey Gibbons' house.
+Stan and Hilda began to regard Eddie as a son.
+In 1977, he started a short-lived curtain-making business with Hilda, but this ended when Mike Baldwin (Johnny Briggs) would not let Hilda use his factory.
 Eddie regularly tried to sell products to his neighbours, insisting nothing was stolen or faulty, but there was always a problem of some sort.
 He sold Rovers Return landlady Annie Walker (Doris Speed) a carpet with her initials on it.
 The initials were the same because the carpet came from the Alhambra Weatherfield Bingo Hall.
 His promise to get a colour television for the Ogdens was similarly unsuccessful as he only managed to get them a colour tinted screen.
-In 1978, Eddie was suspected by the police of stealing Stan's handcart and filling it with lead stolen from Farraday Street, even though Eddie's friend, Tiny Hargreaves (Jimmy Gardner), was the real culprit.
+In 1978, Eddie was suspected by the police of stealing Stan's handcart and filling it with lead stolen from Farraday Street, even though Eddie's friend, "Tiny" Hargreaves (Jimmy Gardner), was the real culprit.
 The cart was impounded by the police when Hilda took it back and Eddie and Stan claimed it was stolen.
 But the police found Eddie's fingerprints on the cart and Stan discredited Eddie's alibi by claiming not to know him.
-Eddie forgave Stan when he told the police the truth, but to clear themselves, they had to admit who the real culprit was and Eddie hated the thought of shopping his friends to the police.
+Eddie forgave Stan when he told the police the truth, but to clear themselves, they had to admit who the real culprit was, and Eddie hated the thought of shopping his friends to the police.

 Eddie started working for Len Fairclough in 1979, fixing roofs.
 In April, he took possession of six hens and made a coop for them in Number 13's garden.
 He convinced Hilda to keep them by promising they would bring the Ogdens money.
 However, when the Ogdens were ridiculed for their ownership of the hens, Hilda made Eddie cook them for food.
 Eddie found himself facing prison again when he entertained his friend Herbie Cook (Joe Black) at Betty Turpin's (Betty Driver) house, where Eddie was insulating Betty's loft.
 When Herbie stole a clock, Eddie was suspected as he had a key to Betty's house, due to the job he had been given.
-Herbie would not admit taking the clock but Eddie convinced Betty not to tell the police.
+Herbie would not admit taking the clock, but Eddie convinced Betty not to tell the police.
 In 1980, now nearly 40 years old, Eddie was keen to settle down and marry, firstly dating Lorna Ferguson (Annie Hulley) then Pat Marshall (Barbara Pierson).
 Eddie began experiencing difficulties and lost his job at the builder's yard when Len took on apprentice Martin Cheveski (Jonathan Caplan) and sacked Eddie because there was not enough work for all of them.
 Eddie considered starting his own business, but his neighbours ridiculed the idea, so he took a job as a binman.
 The Ogdens let him live at Number 13 on hearing he was earning a reasonable wage.